 - Their age (may live only 70 to 90 years)

 - Where they grow--shallow, rocky soils and often on ridge tops and upper slopes

 - Historical land use (excessive harvesting, burning and grazing in early 1900s)

 Declines are then triggered by inciting factors such as the following:

 - Acute pollution.

-Finally, contributing factors such as disease and insects combine with the previously mentioned ones to cause greater stress and damage to the oaks.
+Finally, contributing factors such as disease and insects combine with the previously mentioned factors to cause greater stress and damage to the oaks.
 Following are some examples:

 - Armillaria root rot, a common root-rotting fungus